Child soldiers in Sri Lanka: 2007

-TMVP Paramilitary Recruitment and State Involvement
+TMVP paramilitary recruitment and state involvement

-Since the defection of the LTTE Eastern Commander Colonel Karuna to the Government of Sri Lanka in 2004, the TMVP known as the Karuna Group (A Tamil paramilitary group which supports the Sri Lankan government), has been held responsible for the abduction of children according to UNICEF and Human Rights Watch.
-Allan Rock, who is a special advisor to the UN Special Rapporteur for Children and Armed Conflict Dr. Radhika Coomaraswamy, alleged that government forces had forcibly rounded up young Tamil children to fight with Col Karuna's group.
-Colonel Karuna, while categorically denying any involvement in abducting children, questioned Rock's impartiality, stating that Allan Rock is a former politician with links to the LTTE who had previously helped the LTTE in Canada.
+Since the defection of the LTTE Eastern Commander Karuna to the Government of Sri Lanka in 2004, his pro-government paramilitary group TMVP, known as the Karuna Group, was held responsible for the abduction of children according to UNICEF and Human Rights Watch.
+Allan Rock, who is a special advisor to the UN Special Rapporteur for Children and Armed Conflict Dr. Radhika Coomaraswamy, alleged that paramilitary forces had forcibly rounded up young Tamil children to fight with Col Karuna's group.
+Colonel Karuna, while categorically denying any involvement in abducting children, alleged that Rock was an LTTE sympathizer.
 Civilians have also complained that the TMVP is continuing to abduct children, including some in their early teens, for use as soldiers.
 Allan Rock vowed that he had "credible evidence" for the accusations.
-The government of Sri Lanka and the Government newspaper Daily News asked Mr. Rock to produce substantive proof that Sri Lankan soldiers collaborated in child soldier recruitment.
-2008 report by the United Nations stated that TMVP continued to recruit children.
+The government of Sri Lanka and the Government newspaper Daily News asked Rock to produce substantive proof that Sri Lankan soldiers collaborated in child soldier recruitment.
+A 2008 report by the United Nations stated that TMVP continued to recruit children.
 The UN further noted that children have been abducted in places like Internally Displaced Persons (IDP) camps in Sri Lanka.

+Government response

+The Sri Lankan government has used the LTTE recruitment of child soldiers as a powerful propaganda tool against the rebels.
+The government has also used it as a justification for killing Tamil children.
+Following the Chencholai bombing of schoolgirls in 2006, government spokesman Keheliya Rambukwella cited UNICEF report on child recruitment and stated that "UNICEF can't tell us they [the victims] are children and not to attack them".
+In February 2009, the Sri Lankan government and UNICEF jointly launched the "Bring Back the Child" multimedia campaign against the recruitment of child soldiers during the last stages of the war, when its own army was accused of committing war crimes against Tamil children.
+Some of the surrendered child soldiers, including the forcibly conscripted, were tortured, raped and executed.
+The government has also used the "rehabilitation" of former child soldiers as propaganda campaign aimed at the international community, such as the UNICEF-supported Bindunuwewa detention centre where 27 Tamil youth were massacred by a Sinhalese mob and police in 2000, with the culprits later being acquitted.
+In the post-war period, former child soldiers have been increasingly targeted for torture by the authorities.